Command Line Interface

 With options:

-With filters (filter by document properties):
+With filters (filter by document properties, use --filter or -f):

 # Filter by URI pattern